stripe/rainier/docs/likelihoods.md

 ## Maximum a Posteriori

-One thing we can do with very little ceremony is to get a single point estimate &emdash; the maximum a posteriori, or MAP &emdash using the L-BFGS optimizer.
+One thing we can do with very little ceremony is to get a single point estimate — the maximum a posteriori, or MAP — using the L-BFGS optimizer.
 That just looks like this:

 ```scala mdoc
 eggModel.optimize(lambda)